xulihang/Barcode-Reading-Performance-Test/README.md

 Some barcode reading SDKs don't provide a Python library.
 For such cases, we can create a command line tool using the provided SDKs and communicate with the server with [ZeroMQ](https://zeromq.org/).

-This is how Scandit and ZXing are integrated.
+This is how Scandit, Accusoft and ZXing are integrated.
 You can see the example here: <https://github.com/xulihang/BarcodeReader_CommandLine/>

 You have to put the commandline executive files under the `commandline` folder.